grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -frontend.log-queries-longer-than
 [log_queries_longer_than: <duration> | default = 0s]

-# Max body size for downstream prometheus.
+# [advanced] Max body size for downstream prometheus.
 # CLI flag: -frontend.max-body-size
 [max_body_size: <int> | default = 10485760]

-# False to disable query statistics tracking.
-When enabled, a message with some
+# [advanced] False to disable query statistics tracking.
+When enabled, a message
-# statistics is logged for every query.
+# with some statistics is logged for every query.
 # CLI flag: -frontend.query-stats-enabled
 [query_stats_enabled: <boolean> | default = true]

-# Maximum number of outstanding requests per tenant per frontend; requests
+# [advanced] Maximum number of outstanding requests per tenant per frontend;
-# beyond this error with HTTP 429.
+# requests beyond this error with HTTP 429.
 # CLI flag: -querier.max-outstanding-requests-per-tenant
 [max_outstanding_per_tenant: <int> | default = 100]

-# If a querier disconnects without sending notification about graceful shutdown,
+# [advanced] If a querier disconnects without sending notification about
-# the query-frontend will keep the querier in the tenant's shard until the
+# graceful shutdown, the query-frontend will keep the querier in the tenant's
-# forget delay has passed.
-This feature is useful to reduce the blast radius
+# shard until the forget delay has passed.
+This feature is useful to reduce the
-# when shuffle-sharding is enabled.
+# blast radius when shuffle-sharding is enabled.
 # CLI flag: -query-frontend.querier-forget-delay
 [querier_forget_delay: <duration> | default = 0s]